Lawyer Greg Stokes Explains Mediation

 Stokes & Kopitsky has the experience and knowledge needed to handle the most complicated injury and death cases.
 We have handled hundreds of serious injury and death cases that have resulted in significant settlements or jury awards, including cases that have been settled during or after mediation.

 Please call Stokes & Kopitsky any day, any time, for your free consultation.
 We have live-person answering 24/7.
 There is no fee unless and until we obtain an award or settlement for you, and we advance all costs.
 We have the skill to settle your case before trial, or to take your case to trial if it cannot be settled for a satisfactory amount.
-Please call us toll-free at 800-700-5050 for experienced, caring, high-quality legal help.
+Please call us at 404-892-0011 for experienced, caring, high-quality legal help.